jwstegemann/fritz2/www/src/pages/docs/70_Validation.md

     Error
 }
 ```
-You can structure and implement your concrete validation-rules with everything Kotlin offers.
+You can structure and implement your validation-rules with everything Kotlin offers.

 Now you can use the `Validation` object in your `jsMain` code: